tp-codings/SFML_ClickToKill/README.md

 # ClickToKill
 A simple click to kill game.
 Some rectangles with varoius sizes and speeds fall from the top of the screen.
-The player has to click the rectangles, before they reach the bottom.
+The player has to click the rectangles, before they reach the bottom (based on the [SFML Tutorial](https://www.youtube.com/watch?v=BySDfVNljG8&list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up) by Suraj Sharma.

 ## Project Overview